 Two Hour Portraits

 An example of contemporary portraiture is a series called “Two Hour Portraits”.
-In this series, Grauer paints subjects in a set amount of time.
-This practice focuses on mindful strokes laid with purpose and with energy.
+In this series, Grauer focuses on mindful strokes laid with purpose and with energy.
 It is a goal to render form, depth, color and likeness within this set parameter of two hours.
-More than a practice in painting, this series is a ritual involving the mutual gaze in a set window of time.
-It is also an ongoing portrait of a group.
-A group of the population with whom Carl has interacted; thus, as much as it is a portrait of a group, it is a portrait of him.
+More than a practice in painting, this series is a ritual involving the mutual gaze.
+It is also an ongoing portrait of a group with whom Carl has interacted; thus, as much as it is a portrait of a group, it is a portrait of him.
 This project began in 2012 and it continues to excite because of this element of time.
 It documents the subjects in specific amount of time and also his evolution as a painter.